 This section of the guide provides a revised approach to the nuances associated with messaging the core components of sound recordings, or tracks, to Digital Merchants.
-The processing of metadata varies to some degree across Digital Merchants; as such, we have set out to provide a clear and tactful approach, as well as caveats when needed.
-As metadata is sent to Digital Merchants primarily via XML, we have defaulted to using XML terms when referring to the various roles.
-Throughout this section, we have provided a link to key DDEX XML examples to better illustrate these concepts in a practical manner.
+This is primarily done via XML, as such key XML examples are provided to better illustrate these concepts in a practical manner.
+The processing of metadata varies to some degree across Digital Merchants, as such we have set to provide a clear and tactful approach, as well as caveats when needed.

-1 ARTIST NAMES
+ARTIST NAMES